 About Karen Tzanetopoulos, M.S., CCC-SLP

-Karen’s interest in math learning began while she worked in the public schools and observed that many children with language disabilities also struggled in math.
-This interest in the challenges of learning math led her to become a member of the Polsky Center for Entrepreneurship and Innovation at the University of Chicago through which Karen was awarded two National Science Foundation Innovation Corps grants.
-These grants enabled her to study the problems teachers have and the struggles that children have in learning math.
-With only 32% of 4th graders, and 25% of 12th graders meeting basic state standards in math in the United States, teaching and learning math is clearly a great problem.
-The NSF grants allowed Karen to study the available research on math learning in the brain, and interview teachers, administrators, parents, and researchers across the country about these problems.
+Previously, Karen was awarded two National Science Foundation Innovation Corps grants through the University of Chicago’s Polsky Center for Entrepreneurship and Innovation.
+These grants enabled Karen to study the problems teachers have and children's struggles in learning math.
+With only 32% of 4th graders and 25% of 12th graders meeting basic state standards in math in the United States, teaching and learning math is clearly a great problem.
+The NSF grants allowed Karen to study the latest cognitive and neurocognitive research on math learning and interview teachers, administrators, parents, and researchers nationwide about these problems.

-After receiving her Bachelor of Arts and Master of Science degrees from the University of Michigan, Karen began her career at the Rehabilitation Institute of Chicago (now the Shirley Ryan AbilityLab), followed by the Chicago Institute for Neurosurgery and Neuroresearch, laying the foundation for the brain science approach that Karen takes in treating children and young adults today.
+After receiving her Bachelor of Arts and Master of Science degrees from the University of Michigan, Karen began her career at the Rehabilitation Institute of Chicago (now the Shirley Ryan AbilityLab), followed by the Chicago Institute for Neurosurgery and Neuroresearch, laying the foundation for the brain science approach that Karen takes in helping children and young adults today.

 How Children Learn Math: The Science of Math Learning in Research and Practice